Updated on September 6, 2022

 Treatment

 Treatment for anterior uveitis may include prescription eye drops and anti-inflammatory drugs.
 Dilating eye drops may cause some blurriness or increase light sensitivity.
 However, your eyes will feel more comfortable.
-This treatment lasts several weeks, and discontinuation is highly discouraged to avoid reoccurrence.

 4. High Blood Pressure Medications